Robert Rauner, Lincoln, Nebraska

 While their children were growing up, Joyce was involved as a Girl Scout leader and a Boy Scout assistant and was active with PTA, Athletic Association, and Band Boosters.
 As a co-founder of Dylan’s Quest for the Cure along with her husband Joe and their son Joe, Joyce and her partners host many activities to fundraise and to promote disease awareness.

-Rita Hedrick-Helmick, Charleston, West Virginia
+Rita Hedrick-Helmick, Minnehaha Springs, West Virginia

 Yvonne Rauner, Lincoln, Nebraska

 Yvonne is the parent of a son Kevin, who passed away from Adrenoleukodystrophy (ALD).
 Her son Paul has Adrenomeyloneropathy.
 Yvonne has been involved with the ULF since 1994 and has been a board member since 2000.
 She has been a self-employed hairdresser for over 40 years and enjoys her profession.
 Yvonne’s hope for the future is to help researchers find treatments and cures for the leukodystrophies, as well as to support families affected by the diseases.
+In her spare time, she enjoys spending time with her grandchildren.

 John Wolf, Aloha, Oregon